dzeke/ColoradoRiverFutures/TimeToDeadPool/README.md

-# Colorado River Futures - Code Projects
-# Time to Dead Pool
+# Time to Mead Dead Pool

 How long does it take Lake Mead to reach dead pool given a steady inflow and starting storage volume?
 Steady inflow means the same inflow volume year-after-year.